thecooldaniel/kyber-mlkem-sagemath/README.md

 # kyber-sagemath
-A toy example of FIPS 203 ML-KEM (Kyber) in SageMath
+A simplified implementation of FIPS 203 ML-KEM (Kyber) in SageMath intended for learning